organism-design-kit/organism/README.md

 Following the principles of [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/), Organism takes the *Atoms* and *Molecules* from Material Design and adds new *Organisms*; desktop app layouts, data visualizations and other design patterns proven in real applications.

 The Organism design kit is available for [Sketch](https://www.sketchapp.com/) and makes use of [Symbols](https://www.sketchapp.com/docs/symbols/) and [Libraries](https://www.sketchapp.com/docs/libraries/) to deliver reusable and extendable elements with optional overrides for color and branding.

+---

+## Version 0.1

+Released 18 Jan 2018

+**Icons** - Added over 900 [Google Material system icons](https://material.io/icons/) prepared for Sketch at 24px x 24px with color overrides.
+To change an icon color, overide the Color symbol with any 100px x 100px color symbol.